© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman shrine on Scargill Moor is a scheduled monument protected by Historic England under reference 1002317.
 View the official record →

-I do not have reliable established scholarly information about a Roman shrine specifically on Scargill Moor with the designation reference NHLE 1002317 in my training data.
+I must acknowledge that I have no established scholarly record of a Roman shrine on Scargill Moor in Yorkshire with the designation reference you have provided.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002317.

 Roman shrine on Scargill Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002317.